brevzin/brevzin.github.io/_posts/2024-09-30-annotations.md

 One thing you might have noticed that I did not comment on when going through the implementations of these examples was how to parse the values out of the annotations.
 This is because I did not need to actually do any parsing at all!
 The compiler does it for me.
 The only work I had to do was to parse the annotations I care about from a list of annotations — but that's simply picking out values from a list.
 There's no actual parsing involved.
 Rust libraries have to _actually parse_ these token streams.
 For serde, that's [nearly 2,000 lines of code](https://github.com/serde-rs/serde/blob/31000e1874ff01362f91e7b53794e402fab4fc78/serde_derive/src/internals/attr.rs).
 That's a lot of logic that C++ annotation-based libraries will simply not have to ever write.
 And that matters.

-> To be fair, `serde` is an older library, and newer Rust has something called [derive macro helper attributes](https://doc.rust-lang.org/reference/procedural-macros.html#derive-macro-helper-attributes) which will make this easier to do.
-Nevertheless, it is still up to the Rust library to do the kind of parsing that we will not have to do in C++.
+> `serde` isn't unique in this regard.
+Rust libraries just have to do attribute parsing, although many are just simpler.
+In clap, it's closer to [200 lines](https://github.com/clap-rs/clap/blob/d2874a50cf594ace49a9dfa644e734f83491a403/clap_derive/src/attr.rs).
+It's not difficult code to follow, and it helps that the parsing library seems quite nice, but it is still code that you have to write in Rust that you don't have to write in C++.
 >
 > Also, I didn't pick `serde` just because it has a particularly large parsing component — I picked it because it's so well-known and widely used as a library that even I, not a Rust programmer, am aware of it.
 {:.prompt-info}